How To Stop Spam Emails For Good

 To protect yourself against unwanted emails and possibly earn some money as compensation for the hassle of receiving junk mail, follow these steps:

-- Log into your DoNotPay account through the web browser link and iOS device
+- Log into your DoNotPay account through the link

 - Choose the Spam Collector option